 Former Wrightbus workers protest outside evangelical church

-Parent company made donations of more than £16m to Green Pastures Church
+Parent company made donations of more than £16 million to Green Pastures Church

 Protesters outside Green Pastures church in Ballymena during a Sunday Service.
 Photograph: Niall Carson/PA Wire

-Several hundred redundant Wrightbus workers have protested outside an evangelical church in Ballymena which received millions of pounds in donations from their former employers.
+Several hundred redundant Wrightbus workers protested on Sunday outside an evangelical church in Ballymena which received millions of pounds in donations from their former employers.

-Wrightbus workers’ uniform shirts were tied to the church gates, each shirt representing one of the 1,200 workers made redundant earlier this week when the business entered administration after a fall in demand for its buses.
+A number of Wrightbus workers’ uniform shirts were tied to the church gates, representing the 1,200 workers made redundant earlier this week when the business entered administration after a fall in demand for its buses.

-Wrightbus parent company Cornerstone Group Limited, of which former Wrightbus director Jeff Wright is a majority shareholder, made charitable donations of more than £16 million to the church between 2010 and 2017, mostly donated when the business was profitable.
+Wrightbus parent company Cornerstone Group Limited, of which Mr Wright is a majority shareholder, made charitable donations of more than £16 million to the church between 2010 and 2017, mostly donated when the business was profitable.

-The Irish Times was given escorted access to the Sunday morning service at Green Pastures Church for a short period of time.

-Jeff Wright, son of Wrightbus founder Sir William Wright, told the congregation, who gave him a standing ovation, it was a “difficult and sad day”.
+During the Sunday morning service at Green Pastures Church, an emotional Mr Wright, son of Wrightbus founder Sir William Wright, told the congregation that it was a “difficult and sad day”.

-He thanked Belfast-based preacher “Pastor (James) McConnell and his men” for attending the service.

 He also said his family had been “intimidated” in recent days, which was thought to be a reference to claims made on Friday that the Wright family has received death threats.